joshnuss/svelte-persisted-store/README.md

 ## TODO

 - [X] Support changes that happen in a different tabs using `window.onstorage` event.
 Added in #11.
-- [ ] Consider supporting multiple stores using the same key
+- [ ] Consider supporting situation where there are multiple stores in the same tab accessing the same key.

 ## License